Alejogb1/job-board/blog-data/how-do-i-create-xml-using-nokogiri-in-ruby-on-rails.md

 id: "how-do-i-create-xml-using-nokogiri-in-ruby-on-rails"
 ---

-Alright, let’s tackle generating xml with Nokogiri in a rails environment.
-This is a subject I've definitely spent some time on, particularly back when we were building our data interchange layer at *Veridian Systems* – a project that involved a lot of inter-system communication, and naturally, xml played a significant role.
+, let’s tackle generating xml with Nokogiri in a rails environment.
+This is a subject I've definitely spent some time on, particularly back when we were building our data interchange layer at _Veridian Systems_ – a project that involved a lot of inter-system communication, and naturally, xml played a significant role.
 I learned quite a bit about the nuances of xml generation then, and I’m happy to share some of that insight.

 Fundamentally, Nokogiri provides a robust and flexible way to construct xml documents programmatically in Ruby.
 You’re not just limited to string concatenation, which can become a maintenance headache quite quickly.
 Instead, you interact with a document object model, enabling you to manipulate nodes, attributes, and namespaces with precision.
 I’d strongly advise anyone working with xml in ruby to become comfortable with nokogiri's api, it's a tool well worth mastering.